vtashlikovich/sentensizer/README.md

 # Sentensizer

-Utility for counting meaningful code lines (sentences) in Python and JavaScript/TypScript files.
-It helps to detect files that are too large and needs refactoring.
+Utility for counting meaningful code lines (sentences) in Python, JavaScript/TypScript, Java files.
+It helps to detect files that are too large and need refactoring.

 Default critical number of sentences per file - **70**.